Multi-compartment human head modeling: generating adaptive tetrahedral mesh with GPU acceleration: Discussion

-\bmhead{Acknowledgments} {\em Funding.} FGP, JL, YOY, AR, and SP were supported by the Academy of Finland Centre of Excellence in Inverse Modelling and Imaging 2018--2025 and ERA PerMed Project (AoF, 344712) "Personalised diagnosis and treatment for refractory focal paediatric and adult epilepsy" (PerEpi).
-JL is supported by Väisälä Fund’s (Finnish Academy of Science and Letters) one-year young researcher grant admitted in 2021. {\em Conflicts of interest.} The authors certify that this study is a result of purely academic, open, and independent research.
-They have no affiliations with or involvement in any organization or entity with financial interest, or non-financial interest such as personal or professional relationships, affiliations, knowledge or beliefs, in the subject matter or materials discussed in this manuscript.
+{\em Conflicts of interest.} The authors certify that this study is a result of purely academic, open, and independent research.
+They have no affiliations with or involvement in any organization or entity with a financial interest or non-financial interest such as personal or professional relationships, affiliations, knowledge, or beliefs in the subject matter or materials discussed in this manuscript.

+{\em Data availability.} The datasets used in this manuscript are open access under the license Open Data Commons Attribution License ODC-BY 1.0.

+{\em Code availability.} All scripts used in this manuscript were designed and implemented in Zeffiro Interface (ZI), @ 2018- Sampsa Pursiainen \& ZI Development Team, an open source code package constituting an accessible tool for multidisciplinary finite element (FE) based forward and inverse simulations in complex geometries.

+{\em Authors’ contributions.} FGP wrote the main manuscript text and prepared all figures, JL, MS, and SP contributed significantly to the numerical experiments.
+All authors reviewed the manuscript.